FrancescoDiCursi/bibtex-google-scholar/README.md

 💫 DESCRIPTION

 ### INPUT
-- Take your hill formatted **.bib file(s) directly from Overleaf** personalizing the bibTeX tags you need
+- Take your hill formatted **.bib file(s) directly from Overleaf** choosing the bibTeX entries you need

 - or take **local file(s)**, either a:
   + .bib file(s) (as in the overleaf case)